knative/docs/docs/eventing/getting-started.md

   -d '{"msg":"Hello World event from Knative - Bar"}'
 ```

+This creates a `CloudEvent` called `should-be-seen-by-bar` which has the `Source` `bar`.
+When the event is sent to the `Broker`, the `Trigger` `bar-display` will activate and send it to the event consumer of the same name.

-You should receive a `202 Accepted` response.
+If the event has been received, you will receive a `202 Accepted` response.

-3. To make a request to `foo` and `bar`, paste the following in the SSH terminal:
+3. To make the third request, paste the following in the SSH terminal:

 ```sh
  curl -v "default-broker.default.svc.cluster.local" \